albar965/albar965.github.io/littlenavmap-faq.md

 It's usually the search window which keeps the map from expanding.
 Disable all unneeded search options in the "hamburger" drop down menu on the top right in the airport search.
 Do the same for navaid search.

 Additionally undock the search window and let it float.
-Since the search is usuall only needed for flight preparation you can close the search dock window when flying (`Alt-1`).
+Since the search is usually only needed for flight preparation you can close the search dock window when flying (`Alt-1`).
 You can always open it quickly by hitting `F4`.

 [**▲**](#contents)